The Power of Directness in Leadership

 Clarity is a better loyalty than blind allegiance!

 Too often, we call avoidance “kindness.”
 We say, “I didn’t want to upset them.”
-Translation: I didn’t want to risk the relationship.
+The translation is: I didn’t want to risk the relationship.

 But protecting someone’s ego at the expense of growth is not loyalty.
 It’s passivity dressed up as virtue.